 Discover Sustainable Supply Chain Lab

-We consider issues of justice, fairness, organizational politics, well-being, morality and ethics in the workplace with a focus on the micro (individual) level and usually, though not exclusively, in the field of Human Resource Management and its place and role in organizational life.
+We consider issues of justice, fairness, organisational politics, well-being, morality and ethics in the workplace with a focus on the micro (individual) level and usually, though not exclusively, in the field of Human Resource Management and its place and role in organisational life.

 Discover Sustainable Workplace Lab